Maaciej/OHM-blacklist-4-HA/README.md

 ```

 # 2
-I don't like confoguration of blacklist is in script file
+I don't like configuration of blacklist is in script file
 I was looking for way to store it and make accesible in configuration.yaml
-It was for me hard to understend how info from the file is transfered to the program, but with tries and errors,
+It was for me hard to understand how info from the file is transfered to the program, but with tries and errors,
-with looking for other code, I managed,
+with looking for other code, I managed.

-it is not rock solid, I got some errors from time to time, but I decided to share.
+It is not rock solid, I got some errors from time to time, but I decided to share.

 **Implementing this version and previous "1" version anyway is all your responsibility.**

 _By the way, _

-I think all this workaround is stupid,
+_I think all this workaround is stupid, _

 _there should be another checkbox in OHM if the data should be transfered to webserver, as it is checkbox to making graphs._

 _And there is still problerm, new data is not collected, but how to easy get rid of old data and remove old names form Home assistant?_

 Next you need to find your openhardwaremonitor sensor.py,
 mine was at this path: